DCCdelang/Seminars/README.md

     Returns:
-    results -- Dictionary with results of x multiplied by y, x divided by y, addition of w and z, z substracted of w
+    results -- Dictionary with results of x multiplied by y, x divided by y, addition of w and z, z substracted from w

     """